Motivic real topological Hochschild spectrum: THR of log schemes with involutions

 Let us briefly review basic notation and terminology in log geometry.
-We refer to Ogus's book \cite{Ogu} for the details. \begin{itemize} \item For a log scheme $X$, let $\ul{X}$ be its underlying scheme, and let $\cM_X$ be its structure sheaf of monoids. \item A morphism of log schemes $f\colon Y\to X$ is \emph{strict} if the induced morphism $Y\to X\times_{\ul{X}}\ul{Y}$ is an isomorphism. \item For a log ring $(A,P)$, let $\Spec(A,P)$ denote its associated log scheme in the sense of \cite[Definition III.1.2.3]{Ogu}. \item For a commutative monoid $P$, we set $\A_P:=\Spec(\Z[P],P)$, whose structure homomorphism $P\to \Z[P]$ sends $p\in P$ to $p$. \item A \emph{chart $P$ of a log scheme $X$} is a commutative monoid $P$ together with a strict morphism $X\to \A_P$ of log schemes. \item A log scheme $X$ is \emph{fine saturated} (or simply \emph{fs}) if $X$ admits strict \'etale locally a chart $P$ such that $P$ is a fine saturated monoid. \end{itemize}
+We refer to Ogus's book \cite{Ogu} for the details.
+For a commutative monoid $P$, let $P^*$ denote its submonoid of units.
+We set $\ol{P}:=P/P^*$.
+We say that $P$ is \emph{integral} if the induced homomorphism $P\to P^\gp$ is injective. \begin{itemize} \item For a log scheme $X$, let $\ul{X}$ be its underlying scheme, and let $\cM_X$ be its structure sheaf of monoids. \item A morphism of log schemes $f\colon Y\to X$ is \emph{strict} if the induced morphism $Y\to X\times_{\ul{X}}\ul{Y}$ is an isomorphism. \item For a log ring $(A,P)$, let $\Spec(A,P)$ denote its associated log scheme in the sense of \cite[Definition III.1.2.3]{Ogu}. \item For a commutative monoid $P$, we set $\A_P:=\Spec(\Z[P],P)$, whose structure homomorphism $P\to \Z[P]$ sends $p\in P$ to $p$. \item A \emph{chart $P$ of a log scheme $X$} is a commutative monoid $P$ together with a strict morphism $X\to \A_P$ of log schemes. \item A log scheme $X$ is \emph{integral} if $\cM_X$ is a sheaf of integral monoids. \item A log scheme $X$ is \emph{fine saturated} (or simply \emph{fs}) if $X$ admits strict \'etale locally a chart $P$ such that $P$ is a fine saturated monoid. \end{itemize}

-\begin{df} Let $X$ be an fs log scheme such that its underlying scheme is affine.
-We say that $X$ is an \emph{fs log affine scheme} if the following condition is satisfied: \begin{enumerate} \item[(i)] The monoid $\Gamma(X,\cM_X)/\Gamma(X,\cO_X^*)$ is finitely generated, the identity homomorphism $\Gamma(X,\cM_X)\to \Gamma(X,\cM_X)$ exhibits $\Gamma(X,\cM_X)$ as a chart of $X$, and the induced homomorphism

-is surjective for every open subscheme $U$ of $X$. \end{enumerate} By \cite[Lemma 1.3.2]{Tsu99}, this condition is equivalent to the following condition: \begin{enumerate} \item[(ii)] There exists a chart $P$ of $X$ such that $P$ is finitely generated and the induced homomorphism

-is surjective for every open subscheme $U$ of $X$. \end{enumerate} Observe that every open subscheme of an fs log affine scheme whose underlying scheme is affine is an fs log affine scheme. \end{df}

-\begin{df} Let $X$ be a noetherian fs log affine scheme with involution.
-The \emph{real topological Hochschild homology of $X$} is